tryhackmeltd/docs.tryhackme.com/docs/openvpn/troubleshooting/troubleshooting.md

 ### Checking for External Issuses:
   1. In this setup, OpenVPN does not route all of your internet traffic through TryHackMe - are you able to connect to external websites like google?
   2. Are you using WiFi?
 Perhaps there could be interference or distancing issues resulting in a weak signal that would disrupt connectivity.
+  3. Are you in a country that blocks OpenVPN traffic?
+(China, Egypt)

 ### Checking for OpenVPN Issues:
 Most errors relating to maintaining connectivity to TryHackMe, despite a good connection otherwsie stems from having multiple sessions (or connections) with OpenVPN.